-Ankle joint is stabilized by various ligaments.
-Anteriorly it is wide, membranous, extending from the distal anterior part of tibia to the neck of talus.
-The posterior ligament is short and thin extending from the distal posterior surface of tibia to the posterior surface of talus.
+The ankle joint is stabilized by various ligaments.
+Anteriorly it is wide, membranous, extending from the distal anterior part of the tibia to the neck of the talus.
+The posterior ligament is short and thin extending from the distal posterior surface of the tibia to the posterior surface of the talus.

-The lateral ligament has 3 thickened bands: the anterior and posterior talofibular ligaments getting attached to the respective parts of talus, and between them the calcaneofibular of calcaneum.
+The lateral ligament has 3 thickened bands: the anterior and posterior talofibular ligaments getting attached to the respective parts of the talus and between them the calcaneofibular of the calcaneum.

 Synovial membrane lines the inner surface of the capsule and is attached to the articular margins.